 Sabarimala Temple is one of the important religious centers where a large number of devotees flock on an annual basis to offer their prayers and seek grace.
 The Sabarimala festival is celebrated every year to worship Lord Ayyappa.
 It is a pilgrimage tour where everyone gathers irrespective of their religion and caste.
 One can also see many foreign nationals on the occasion of the Sabarimala Festival as well.
 Sabarimala Festival lasts from November to the month of January.

 According to history and tales of the past, it is said that, even after the temple was completed, it remained mostly unreachable by the locals for a period of about 3 consecutive centuries.
-Yes, then in the 9th century, it is believed that there was a prince named Manikandan of the Pandalam dynasty who rediscovered the path to reach this place.
+Then in the 9th century, it is believed that there was a prince named Manikandan of the Pandalam dynasty who rediscovered the path to reach this place.

-By Air.
 A good option to reach the Pathanamthitta district is via flight if budget is not a huge issue.
 For this, you will need to take a flight to Trivandrum airport.
 It is well-connected with most of the other Indian cities like Delhi, Pune, Mumbai.
 After getting off the airport, you will need to cover the remaining distance via cab or some other means of transportation.

 You can also travel via road to reach the Pathanamthitta district.
 Nothing can actually beat the experience of travelling at your own pace and enjoying the journey with your loved ones.
 You can either book a bus, a cab or if the budget allows then also consider travelling via your own vehicle.

 The nearest railway station is Chengannur which is located at a distance of about 28 km (approx) from this district.
 This train station is well connected with many other Indian cities like Delhi and Pune.
 Some good options would be Kanyakumari Express and Kerala Express.
 From there, you can easily avail buses and taxis to reach this place.